 The British Wheelchair Athletics Association (BWAA) in collaboration with the BWRA, holds a series of Grand Prix events at Stoke Mandeville Stadium during the summer months.
 The events comprise of shot, discus, javelin and club in the field and 100m, 200m, 400m, 800m and 1500m on the track.
 There is a wide range of competitors from people new to the sport to Paralympic medallists, and all are most welcome.
 Please note that as the games are held under IPC rules the minimum age for athletes is 11 years.

 Races are graded according to times so, if you are brand new, you will not find yourself next to someone whose last race was in Tokyo!
 Competitors should be classified but if not you can compete as a guest and guidance will be given as to how you can gain a classification.
 All officiating is of the highest order with all officials being UK Athletics level 3 or above and International coaches will be in attendance to offer help and advice if needed.

 - May 7/8 2022

 - September 10/11 2022

 Entry forms can be found on the BWAA website

 British Athletics Performance Pathway

-Para Athletics is a fast growing sport in the UK and performances from elite athletes on the world stage continue to excel and inspire the next generation of young athletes.
+Para Athletics is a fast-growing sport in the UK and performances from elite athletes on the world stage continue to excel and inspire the next generation of young athletes.
 The British Athletics Paralympic Performance Pathway aims to identify, develop, prepare and support potential Paralympians towards World Class level.

-BA work closely with the Home Country Athletics federations to provide progressive learning squad environments for performance athletes to grow and develop in a safe, but challenging and inspiring setting.
+British Athletics works closely with the Home Country Athletics federations to provide progressive learning squad environments for performance athletes to grow and develop in a safe, but challenging and inspiring setting.